 3. Prepare the Application

-Following search and selection of appropriate class, application preparation comes next.
-Application must contain:
+Following the search and selection of an appropriate class, application preparation comes next.
+The application must contain:

 - Representation of Trademark: Clear depiction of logo.

-- Goods/Services Description: Clear depiction of goods or services which the logo represents.
+- Goods/Services Description: Clear depiction of goods or services that the logo represents.

 - Class Choice: The class of the trademark.